§ 42-56-10. Powers of the director.

 (20) Seek to develop civic interest in the work of the department and educate the public to the needs and goals of the corrections process;

-(21) Expend annually in the exercise of his or her powers, performance of his or her duties, and for the necessary operations of the department those sums that may be appropriated by the general assembly;
+(21) Expend annually in the exercise of the director’s powers, performance of the director’s duties, and for the necessary operations of the department those sums that may be appropriated by the general assembly;

-(22) Make and promulgate necessary rules and regulations incident to the exercise of his or her powers and the performance of his or her duties, including, but not limited to, rules and regulations regarding nutrition, sanitation, safety, discipline, recreation, religious services, communication, and visiting privileges, classification, education, training, employment, care, and custody for all persons committed to correctional facilities;
+(22) Make and promulgate necessary rules and regulations incident to the exercise of the director’s powers and the performance of the director’s duties, including, but not limited to, rules and regulations regarding nutrition, sanitation, safety, discipline, recreation, religious services, communication, and visiting privileges, classification, education, training, employment, care, and custody for all persons committed to correctional facilities;

 (23) Make and promulgate regulations to provide:

-(d) A process for notifying the appropriate state regulatory agency and the state long-term care ombudsman whenever notice as required in subsection (23)(a) of this section has been given;
+(iv) A process for notifying the appropriate state regulatory agency and the state long-term care ombudsman whenever notice as required in subsection (23)(i) of this section has been given;

 (24) Notwithstanding the enumeration of the powers of the director as set forth in this section, and notwithstanding any other provision of the general laws, the validity and enforceability of the provisions of a collective bargaining agreement shall not be contested, affected, or diminished, nor shall any arbitration award be vacated, remanded or set aside on the basis of an alleged conflict with this section or with any other provision of the general laws.